draw2soon/Flight-Instruments/README.md

 # Flight-Instruments
-Making flight instruments out of pure css and html for no obvious reason.
+Making flight instruments out of pure css and html as an exercise in CSS positioning and display.
+Here's to practice!